-Perhaps it is time for me to start my own photo shoot so I can get the images the way I like.
-I'm ready to invest in a digital camera + lenses + simple lighting system.
+Perhaps it is time for me to start my own photoshoot so I can get the images the way I like.
+I'm ready to invest in a digital camera + lenses + a simple lighting system.

 What would you recommend?

 The photos that I take in my studio are limited to small less expensive items that aren't worth spending a couple of hundred dollars on for professional photography.
-In these studio shots, I use natural light from two translucent skylights with a southern exposure and a window near by.
+In these studio shots, I use natural light from two translucent skylights with southern exposure and a window nearby.
 This provides bright, white, diffuse light in the middle of the day.

 Diffuse natural light avoids all the problems that can occur with photo lights.
 You can duplicate this situation for yourself by photographing your work in a location that would be in direct sun, but wait for an overcast day.
 This provides bright diffuse light.
 This is my super simple method.

 The location for your super simple photoshoot can be inside near a window or outside in a location that would be in direct sunlight.
 BUT, it must be an overcast or foggy day to have diffuse light.
 (I said that twice because it is so important.)
 Photographing work in the shade is NOT an alternative because this creates a blue cast which won't look good.